Operation Southwind: Day 1: 17 February 1945

 Operation Südwind began at 04.00 hours at dawn on 17 February with a two-hour artillery preparation.
 The temperature was 5 °C, sky bright.
 The roads with solid surfaces were passable, the cart roads were passable for tracked vehicles, wheeled vehicles moved with considerable difficulties.
 The 44.
 Reichsgrenadier-Division "Hoch- und Deutschmeister" attacked the positions of Soviet forces in the sector around the villages of Für and Kürt against heavy resistance of 6th Guards Airborne Division.
-After initially suffering heavy casualties (mostly due to the deadly Soviet artillery), the Soviets were defeated in this sector thanks to strong support of the Tiger II’s of the Schwere Panzer Abteilung (sPzAbt) "Feldherrnhalle" and the division advanced toward the villages of Magyarszögyén en Németszögyén, and further reached the Párizs Canal late afternoon.
+After initially suffering heavy casualties (mostly due to the deadly Soviet artillery), the Soviets were defeated in this sector thanks to strong support of the Tiger IIs of the Schwere Panzer Abteilung (sPzAbt) "Feldherrnhalle" and the division advanced toward the villages of Magyarszögyén en Németszögyén, and further reached the Párizs Canal late afternoon.
 The 46.
 Infanterie Division in the centre of the attack surprised the Soviet units and made good headway towards the Párizs Canal.
 The 211.
 Volksgrenadier Division attacked toward the village of Bart.
 The leading elements reached the valley southwest of Bart.
 Soviet resistance stiffened and finally the advance of the Division was stopped and held up by a surprise counterattack of the Soviets.
 The 1.
 SS-Panzer-Division closed up behind the assault formations of the 46.
 Infanterie Division.
 Soon the grenadiers were stopped southeast of Németszögyén at a reinforced anti-tank sector.
-Obersturmbannführer Peiper ordered 5 Tiger II’s to take position at the top of the hill.
+Obersturmbannführer Peiper ordered 5 Tiger IIs to take position at the top of the hill.
 From there, although under heavy fire of the Soviet antitank guns, they neutralized these guns one after another without suffering losses.
 The SS-grenadiers of Kampfgruppe Hansen joined then and tanks plus halftracks firing with everything they had overrun the Soviet positions.
 Kampfgruppe Peiper and elements of the 46.
 Infanterie Division reached the Párizs Canal east of Sárkányfalva in the evening.

 The 12.
 SS-Panzer-Division launched its attack in the afternoon, on the right of the 1.
 SS-Panzer-Division, with SS-Panzergrenadier Regiment 25 on the right and SS-Panzergrenadier Regiment 26 on the left.
 At 21.00 h, I./26 succeeding in establishing a small bridgehead across the canal immediately southeast of Párizs-Puszta.
 Together with II./26 the bridgehead was enlarged.

 The Germans now occupied 2 small bridgeheads over the Párizs Canal and found a crossing point northeast of Köbölkút where the armoured fighting vehicles were also able to cross.

 In the evening of 17 February, the Germans took advantage of the fact that the Soviets had ordered the 93rd Guards Rifle Division, until then in defense on the northern bank of the Danube, to launch a counterattack against the German forces that had broken through, and, thereby, weakened their defense in that area.
 Kampfgruppe Hupe (Oberstleutnant Hupe, commanding parts of 96.
 Infanterie-Division with fire support from Sturm-Artillerie-Brigade 239, with 20 StuG.
 IIIs and StuH.
 42s) started crossing the Danube just south of Ebed on the northern bank.